testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ## ⚪️ 8.
-Isolate the component from the world
+Isolate the component from the world using HTTP interceptor

 :white_check_mark:  **Do:**
 Intercept all calls to extraneous services and provide a default sensible result.
 Use the library nock for this matter.
-Consider raising an exception anytime an unknown HTTP call was made
+Consider raising an exception anytime an unknown HTTP call was made.
+If a specific request affects the test result, the interception of this call must be defined within the test so the reader will be able to easily grasp the cause and effect

 <br/>